 - Place a piece of kitchen roll on top of another.

 - Then, place a piece of tissue paper on top of the kitchen rolls.
-This acts as the bottom layer of the mask.
+This acts as the bottom layer.

 - Now, cut the stack of paper in two.
-Seal off the sides of the mask using paper tape.
+Seal off the sides using paper tape.

 - Poke two holes at each of the sides using a punch.

-- Attach a metal wire with the paper tape to the top edge of the mask to make the nose bridge wire.
+- Attach a metal wire with the paper tape to the top edge to make the nose bridge wire.

 - Take some rubber bands and tie them up through the holes on the sides of the mask.